plomgrading/plom/doc/source/running_a_server.rst

 non-production use, please see
 :doc:`Installing the Plom Server <install-server>`.

-Though the source code for Plom is open and can be used freely by
 .. note::
     We're not experts on hosting services.
 The following are some suggestions and things Plom server admins should keep in mind,